 I laugh at him, thinking about the Dolls’ ‘Trash’ song.
 It’s where it all started for me when I was 14.

 I follow him and Tony back to Suzie Chapstick and her suburban group for more hash.
 They refuse to give me the pipe.
-I’m not cool enough.
-I’m so high I’m happy not to indulge any more.
+I am not cool enough.
+I am so high and happy not to indulge more.

 Tony asks me if I expect to see Joan Jett, saying that The Runaways are returning soon from their Japanese tour.
 I am hoping to see her, ‘to practice my Japanese.’
 Tony laughs.
 Jimmy quickly returns and I get my fix.
 I feel 14 again.
 I tell them about my adventures with Joey and how getting high led me to be a degenerate.
 The three of us sit at a picnic table at Oki Dog on Santa Monica and sing the Dolls’ ‘Personality Crisis.’